Lightstreamer/Lightstreamer-example-basic2-client-unity/README.md

 ## Details

-The demo intends to show a reference pattern for using [Lightstreamer Unity client library](https://www.lightstreamer.com/repo/distros/Lightstreamer_7_0_0_b2_20171220.zip%23/Lightstreamer/DOCS-SDKs/sdk_client_unity/) in a Unity 3d project in order to add sources of real-time information to which game objects in a scene can react.
+The demo intends to show a reference pattern for using Lightstreamer Unity Client Library, available in *Lightstreamer Server Version 7.0 or greater* from [Lightstreamer Download page](http://www.lightstreamer.com/download.htm), in a Unity 3d project in order to add sources of real-time information to which game objects in a scene can react.
 Specifically, the demo includes two `cube` 3D ojects that change their size and color according to the real-time information received through the StockList Data Adapter, the same of the [StockList demo](https://github.com/Lightstreamer/Lightstreamer-example-StockList-client-javascript).
 In addition a `3D Text` object acts as very very simple chat based on the [Round-Trip demo](https://github.com/Lightstreamer/Lightstreamer-example-RoundTrip-client-javascript).

 All the objects who want to communicate with the Lightstreamer server should be children of the same parent object, in this demo called 'World', and be tagged with a label that starts with the string 'lightstreamer'.
 To 'World' has been added the `LighstreamerClientAsset` component, which will take care of opening a Lightstreamer session with the information provided in the parameters: Hostname and AdapterSet.

-All the child objects can ask to open  a subscription versus the Lightstreamer server by setting these parameters of the `LighstreamerAsset` component: ItemName, Shcema, DataAdapter.
+All the child objects can ask to open  a subscription versus the Lightstreamer server by setting these parameters of the `LighstreamerAsset` component: ItemName, Schema, DataAdapter.
 The LightstreamerClientAsset component of the World object will perform all the subscriptions specified by child objects, and will communicate with them through two types of messages :

 * RTStatus - a message of this type provides information about the status of communication with the Lightstreamer server.